pmazaitis/tree-sitter-context/README.md

 ### Limitations

 For the moment, this parser does not play nicely with the `tree-sitter-latex` parser when deciding which parser should be used to handle a file with the extension `.tex` (resolving this is a WIP).

+Experience with integrating this parser with editors has change the stance to localization: the idea of descrete parsers for langauge support has been abandoned.
+The next step is to have the parser recognize synonymous commands acrross the supported language interfaces, and conflate those down to specific nodes.

 ### Quirks